 Glycolic Acid Products

-Toners Adding glycolic acid through liquid toners, cleansers, serums, and treatments, like liquid Exfolikate—a triple acid resurfacing treatment—is another great way to incorporate some stronger products into your skincare routine as these products typically boast potencies closer to 10% or 12%.
+Adding glycolic acid through liquid toners, cleansers, serums, and treatments, like Liquid ExfoliKate®—a triple acid resurfacing treatment—is another great way to incorporate some stronger products into your skincare routine as these products typically boast potencies closer to 10% or 12%.
 Because of their strength, they are particularly good at sloughing away dead skin and refining the look of your clogged pores by clearing them out.
-These should only be used once a day, perferrably at night.
+These should only be used once a day, preferably at night.
 This will help minimize any adverse effects and sun sensitivity.